Subscribe to Here’s the Deal, our politics newsletter for analysis you won’t find anywhere else.

 Since 1994, TAPS has helped some 50,000 families cope with the loss of a loved one through survivor seminars and peer-based support groups as well as access to grief and trauma resources.

-More than 2,400 participants will take part in TAPS-sponsored events over Memorial Day Weekend, including First Lady Michelle Obama and Dr. Jill Biden, who will sit with the children of TAPS’ Good Grief Camp during President Obama’s remarks at Arlington Cemetery on Monday.
+More than 2,400 participants will take part in TAPS-sponsored events over Memorial Day Weekend, including the children of TAPS’ Good Grief Camp during speeches at Arlington Cemetery on Monday.

-TAPS can be found on Twitter at @TAPS4America and the hashtag for this weekend’s events is #TAPS14.
+TAPS can be found on Twitter at @TAPS4America.